JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Etude_du_Livre_D_Urantia_en_Groupe.md

 > “This magnificent and universal injunction to strive for the attainment of the perfection of divinity is the first duty, and should be the highest ambition, of all the struggling creature creation of the God of perfection.
 This possibility of the attainment of divine perfection is the final and certain destiny of all man’s eternal spiritual progress.” (<a id="a249_357"></a>[[UB 1:0.4](/en/The_Urantia_Book/1#p0_4))

-In this expression, what does the term <span style=“color: steelblue;”>“divinity”</span> mean in this context?
+In this expression, what does the term <span style="color: steelblue;">“divinity”</span> mean in this context?
 To answer this question, the teacher will ask one of the participants to refer to the Introduction and read the paragraphs in <a id="a251_237"></a>[[UB 0:1.14](/en/The_Urantia_Book/0#p1_14)] followed by a discussion-sharing on the impact that this implies on the personal and impersonal levels in everyone's daily life.

 > “Urantia mortals can hardly hope to be perfect in the infinite sense, but it is entirely possible for human beings, starting out as they do on this planet, to attain the supernal and divine goal which the infinite God has set for mortal man; and when they do achieve this destiny, they will, in all that pertains to self-realization and mind attainment, be just as replete in their sphere of divine perfection as God himself is in his sphere of infinity and eternity.
 Such perfection may not be universal in the material sense, unlimited in intellectual grasp, or final in spiritual experience, but it is final and complete in all finite aspects of divinity of will, perfection of personality motivation, and God-consciousness.” (<a id="a253_732"></a>[[UB 1:0.5](/en/The_Urantia_Book/1#p0_5))